Author Services

 After reviewing and evaluating books across thousands of submissions over the past two decades, certain patterns become impossible to ignore.
 Some books immediately stand out to reviewers.
 Others—even well-intentioned ones—fade into the middle or fall short.
 The difference is rarely luck.
 It comes down to...

 Setting is one of the key elements of any story not reliant on the story being fictional or non-fictional.
-Many writers believe that in literacy, a setting is merely a location and by stopping at this simplistic definition, they fail to truly understand what a...
+Many writers believe a setting is merely a location but, in this simplistic definition, they fail to truly understand what a setting is.
+The setting of...